Video game programming

 Game programming, a subset of game development, is the software development of video games.
-Game programming requires substantial skill in software engineering and computer programming in a given language, as well as specialization in one or more of the following areas: simulation, computer graphics, artificial intelligence, physics, audio programming, and input.
+Game programming requires substantial skills in software engineering, computer programming in a given language, and expertise in one or more following area: simulation, computer graphics, artificial intelligence, physics, audio programming, and input.
 For multiplayer games, knowledge of network programming is required (the resultant code, in addition to its performance characteristics, is commonly referred to as the game's netcode by players and programmers alike).
-In some genres, e.g. fighting games, advanced network programming is often demanded, as the netcode and its properties (e.g. latency) are considered by players and critics to be some of the most important metrics of the game's quality.
+In some genres, e.g., fighting games, advanced network programming is often demanded, as the netcode and its properties (e.g., latency) are considered by players and critics to be some of the most important metrics of the game's quality.
 For massively multiplayer online games (MMOGs), even further knowledge of database programming and advanced networking programming are required.
 Though often engaged in by professional game programmers, there is a thriving scene of independent developers who lack a relationship with a publishing company.